Seawater: Density

+pH value

+The pH value at the surface of oceans in pre-industrial time (before 1850) was around 8.2.
+Since then, it has been decreasing due to a human-caused process called ocean acidification that is related to carbon dioxide emissions: Between 1950 and 2020, the average pH of the ocean surface fell from approximately 8.15 to 8.05.

+The pH value of seawater is naturally as low as 7.8 in deep ocean waters as a result of degradation of organic matter in these waters.
+It can be as high as 8.4 in surface waters in areas of high biological productivity.

+Measurement of pH is complicated by the chemical properties of seawater, and several distinct pH scales exist in chemical oceanography.
+There is no universally accepted reference pH-scale for seawater and the difference between measurements based on different reference scales may be up to 0.14 units.

 Chemical composition

 Seawater contains more dissolved ions than all types of freshwater.
 However, the ratios of solutes differ dramatically.
 For instance, although seawater contains about 2.8 times more bicarbonate than river water, the percentage of bicarbonate in seawater as a ratio of all dissolved ions is far lower than in river water.
 Bicarbonate ions constitute 48% of river water solutes but only 0.14% for seawater.
 Differences like these are due to the varying residence times of seawater solutes; sodium and chloride have very long residence times, while calcium (vital for carbonate formation) tends to precipitate much more quickly.
 The most abundant dissolved ions in seawater are sodium, chloride, magnesium, sulfate and calcium.
 Its osmolarity is about 1000 mOsm/L.

 Small amounts of other substances are found, including amino acids at concentrations of up to 2 micrograms of nitrogen atoms per liter, which are thought to have played a key role in the origin of life.